stucox/gulp-cache/README.md

 #### `key`

-> [Optional] What to use to determine the uniqueness of an input file for this task.
+> [Optional] A function to determine the uniqueness of an input file or set of files for this task.

+- If `manyToMany` is `true`, will be passed an array of files as the first argument; otherwise will be passed a single file.

 - Can return a string or a promise that resolves to a string.
 Optionally, can accept a callback parameter for idiomatic node style asynchronous operations.

 - The result of this method is converted to a unique MD5 hash automatically; no need to do this yourself.

-- Defaults to `file.contents` if a Buffer, or `undefined` if a Stream.
+- Defaults to a concatenation of the current version of `gulp-concat` plus the contents of each input file which is a Buffer.

 #### `success`